navidprime/snake_ai/README.md

 ## running files

-just cd to the directory you want. and run `python ./main.py` if you want to train a new agent.
+just cd to the directory you want. and run `python ./main.py`(uncomment or comment the train and test function)

-else run `python ./testing.py` for testing pretrained agent

 ## info